Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/web/shopify-app-docs/README.md

 - **Contact your Sovendus account manager** with your website domain and let them know you want to use the Shopify Sovendus app
 - **Receive the installation link** your Sovendus account manager will provide you with an installation link

+> [!INFO]
+> **Installation Link Validity**
+> The installation link is valid for all your stores linked to the same Shopify organization / main account.
+> If you need to install the app on multiple organizations, please contact your account manager with the shops domains to request additional installation links

 ### Step 2: Install the App

 - Open the installation URL provided by Sovendus